 The construction industry in Florida has a critical shortage of workers in the skilled trades.
 Therefore, CareerEdge has begun an employer partnership in this sector working with industry associations like the Gulf Coast Builders Exchange, as well as with local employers in Plumbing, Electrical, and Heating, Ventilation and Air Conditioning (HVAC).
 Our objective is to discover ways to better recruit, train and retain talent in this high demand sector which offers family sustaining wages.
 Our focus is on marketing these trades, partnering with local technical colleges to fund certifications programs and to offer employer reimbursement for hiring interns.
 CareerEdge is also linking this effort to its Young Adult strategy to help 18-25 year olds earn an industry-recognized credential in a career laddering occupation.

 Transportation, Distribution and Logistics

 Jobs in the transportation, distribution, and logistics (TDL) industry involve the planning, management and movement of people, materials, and goods.
 Such services include transportation infrastructure planning and management, logistics services, mobile equipment, and facility maintenance.

 Opportunities in this industry are rapidly growing and employers are looking for talented individuals.
-CareerEdge has been awarded a large grant through Jobs for the Future to train 300 individuals over the next two years.
-Through this program we ill provide supportive and job placement services.
+CareerEdge entered into this industry in 2015 -2017 with a grant from Jobs for the Future to train 300 individuals over two years.
+Through this program CareerEdge provided supportive and job placement services.

 CareerEdge Funders Collaborative and St. Petersburg College (SPC) have partnered to provide training to strengthen the region’s growing transportation, distribution and logistics (TDL) workforce.
 The partnership, TDL Tampa Bay, is funded through a grant CareerEdge received from Jobs for the Future.